Our team

 Philippa Nicolson PhD

 Pip joined the Physiotherapy Research Unit in 2022.
-She also holds a Versus Arthritis Research Fellowship at the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences at the University of Oxford.
+She also holds an Arthritis UK Research Fellowship at the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences at the University of Oxford.

 Pip's research interests focus on combining quantitative and qualitative methods to optimise outcomes for people with hip/knee osteoarthritis, before and after joint replacement surgery and following revision joint surgery.